anushka-mitra/academic-website-2023/content/authors/admin/_index.md

 <p style="font-family:Cormorant Garamond;text-align: justify;">Welcome!
 I am an Economist with the <a href="https://www.federalreserve.gov/econres/iftfs-staff.htm">Trade and Financial Studies</a> Section at the Federal Reserve Board.
 I received a Ph.D. in Economics from the <a href = "https://www.liberalarts.utexas.edu/economics/">University of Texas at Austin</a> in Spring 2024. </p>

 <p style="font-family:Cormorant Garamond;text-align: justify;">My research interest is in Macroeconomics and Labor Economics.
 In my current research, I assess the role of information frictions in explaining labor market dynamics.
-For more information, please contact me at <a href="anushka@utexas.edu">anushka@utexas.edu</a>.</p>
+For more information, please contact me at <a href="anushka@utexas.edu">anushka@utexas.edu</a> or <a href="anushka.mitra@frb.gov">anushka.mitra@frb.gov</a>.</p>